cdsauter/cdsauter.github.io/_projects/2018-06-30-demo-project.md

 ---
-title: 'Demo Project'
+title: Demo Project
-subtitle: 'This is a demo'
+subtitle: This is a demo
-date: 2018-06-30 00:00:00
+date: {}
+description: >-
-description: Board is a stylish full-width masonry grid theme.
+  Board is a stylish full-width masonry grid theme.
 Made for designers, artists, photographers and developers to show off their best work.
-featured_image: '/images/demo/square-05.jpg'
+featured_image: /images/demo/square-05.jpg
+published: false
 ---

 ![](/images/demo/landscape-01.jpg)